-In the above screenshot I’m reading Ephesians 4 in the NIV.
-Under related verses I see nine cross reference entries that are already a part of the NIV translation.
+In the above screenshot, I’m reading Ephesians 4 in the New International Version.
+Under Related Verses, I see eight cross reference entries that are already a part of the NIV translation.
 I can tap the resource of my choice to bring up the specific cross references related to the text open in my main window.

-I chose the Treasury of Scripture Knowledge and now see a list of topics and words sorted by verse.
-The great thing about the Bible App is that I can tap any of these verses for a quick look without having to leave my primary reading.
+In the image above, I chose the Treasury of Scripture Knowledge and now see a list of topics and words sorted by verse.
+A great thing about the Olive Tree Bible App is that I can tap any of these verses for a quick look without having to leave my primary reading.

-Cross references are a great tool when you are trying to study themes or topics found in all of scripture.
-But if you are wanting to do a specific word study then you’ll want to use a concordance.
+Cross references are a great tool when you are trying to study themes or topics found in all of Scripture.
+However, if you want to do a specific word study then you’ll want to use a concordance.

-A concordance offers more precise lookups on specific words than a cross reference and shows you where those words appear throughout scripture.
+A concordance offers more precise lookups on specific words than a cross reference and shows you where those words appear throughout Scripture.
 Like cross references, many Bible translations include a brief concordance section with the text but in order to do comprehensive word study a dedicated resource is the way to go.
-In the Bible App the easiest way to use a concordance is via the Lookup feature.
+In the Olive Tree Bible App, the easiest way to use a concordance is via the Lookup feature.

 Then I’ll select the Olive Tree NIV Concordance.

-Now I get a list of where the word patient appears throughout the Bible and I can easily access those verses in the popup window for easy reading.
+In the image below, you see that I get a list of where the word patient appears throughout the Bible.
+I can easily access those verses in the pop-up window for easy reading.